tanmaykumar99/Portfolio.Amazon-Sales-Analysis/README.md

 ## Live Dashboard

+(Given below is a gif to demonstrate the dynamic elements of the dashboard)

 An interactive Power BI dashboard has been developed to allow for dynamic filtering and exploration of the sales data.
 The dashboard provides a high-level overview of key metrics and allows for granular analysis across different segments.

 ![Dashboard Preview](Power_BI/images/dashboard.gif)